 Congress has left the Postal Service to wither on the vine.
 Political polarization has rendered Washington so dysfunctional that the USPS Board of Governors was entirely vacant in 2016 (Christensen and Stuessy 2018).
 The following year, then–Postmaster General Megan Brennan told Congress that no amount of cost-cutting and defaulting on contributions to employee benefit plans would balance the books given the fundamental imbalance between costs fixed by law and statutory constraints on revenue-generating activities imposed by Congress (Brennan 2017).

 The incoming Biden administration will have its hands full repairing the damage inflicted by its predecessor.
 This will require new leadership.
 The USPS Board consists of up to nine presidential appointees, who serve seven-year terms, plus the postmaster general and the deputy postmaster general, who are selected by the board and serve indefinite terms.
-The current board is composed of five Republican Trump appointees, plus Postmaster General DeJoy.
-Four seats are vacant, plus the deputy postmaster general position.
-Unless President Trump is able to make additional appointments during the remainder of his lame-duck presidency (all of these appointees would have to be Democrats, since a maximum of five appointees on the board can be from the same political party), President-elect Biden should be able to fill the four current vacancies plus up to four more that will open up during his term.
-This assumes, of course that Republicans do not maintain control of the Senate and quash his appointments.
+The current board is composed of six Trump appointees, four of them Republican, plus Postmaster General DeJoy.
+There are three openings, not counting the vacant deputy position and a seat held by a board member whose term expired and who is serving in a holdover capacity.
+President Trump has nominated a fifth Republican, who has not been confirmed.
+All of President-elect Biden’s initial appointees could be Democrats, since a maximum of five appointees on the board can be from the same political party.
+This would give Democrats control of the board if Trump’s nominee is not confirmed.
 However, DeJoy and the Trump appointees on the board may be able to maintain control long enough to inflict more damage on the Postal Service, especially if they are able to hand-pick a deputy postmaster general who would also have a seat on the board.

 A change in leadership will not be enough.
 The Postal Service cannot thrive under the PAEA.
 Whether the PAEA’s disastrous prefunding provision was a booby trap or simply a mistake, Congress’s unwillingness to amend the law to adapt to changing circumstances in the ensuing years reflected not only growing polarization and gridlock in Congress, but outright hostility to the Postal Service from Republicans on the House Oversight and Government Reform Committee, among others, quashing attempts by the PAEA’s co-sponsors and others to repair the damage (Nichols 2013; WSJ 2011).